Dash-Kit/dash-kit-core/README.md

 #### Async Reducer

-If you want to do some asynchronous work, you simply declare the action’reducer to return Future<AppState> then change the state and return it.
-There is no need of any "middleware", like for other Redux versions.
+If you want to do some asynchronous work, you simply declare the async reducer to return Future<AppState> then change the state and return it.
+There is no need for any "middleware", like for other Redux versions.
 As an example, suppose you want to increment a counter by a value you get from the database.
 The database access is async, so you must use an async reducer:

 ```Dart